 Basically, Isabella and Ferdinand got a stronghold over the country by just having a vision and a plan.
 The pair of them—especially Isabella—also wound being really effective in other ways, but their first steps were to take a struggling country and make it over into something actually productive.
 And in a sort of triage scenario, once they’d gathered all control into their own hands and had established law and order, they moved onto phase two: unify the country under a single religion.

-It was a horrifying time for Jews and Muslims in Spain, which there isn’t room here to get into, so here are some articles explaining how horrendous this whole thing was and the effect it had on world history:
+It was a horrifying time for Jewish and Muslim people in Spain, which there isn’t room here to get into, so here are some articles explaining how horrendous this whole thing was and the effect it had on world history: